caiges/Ruby-RC4/README.md

 <asimic@gmail.com>

-I switched the project to use rspec2.
+I switched the project to use rspec2 and am the now the project's primary maintainer.

-Thanks,
 Caige Nichols <caigesn@gmail.com>